kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 advantage of the subtyping polymorphism.
 In a statically typed language, there is the notion of *variance*, which establishes the relationship between the *super* and the *derived* types.
 Dynamic languages cannot make this static check and do not bother to consider this concept.
+On the other hand, Python (not all dynamic languages) has multiple inheritance, which we explain in the Python section.

 **Java**